fsfe/reuse-docs/spec/spec.md

 <!-- TODO: The files inside of a git submodule -->

-There are two ways to associate copyright and licensing information with a file.
+There are two ways to associate Copyright and Licensing Information with a file.

 ### Comment headers

-To implement this method, each plain text file that can contain comments MUST contain comments at the top of the file (comment header) that declare that file's copyright and licensing information.
+To implement this method, each plain text file that can contain comments MUST contain comments at the top of the file (comment header) that declare that file's Copyright and Licensing Information.

 If a file is not a plain text file or does not permit the inclusion of comments, the comment header that declares the file's copyright and licensing